 Is there anything else I need to know about this medicine?

-- It is important that your child takes rifampicin for the number of days that the doctor has said (usually 2 days), to make sure that they are protected from infection.
+- It is important that your child takes the whole course of rifampicin (usually four doses over 2 days), to make sure that they are protected from infection.

 Rifampicin reduces the risk of your child getting meningitis or septicaemia, but does not provide complete protection.